 While meticulous planning, scientific testing, and monitoring all have their place they can’t give us a complete picture of our true, innate running ability.
 By over-focusing on tangible physiological benchmarks, we often overlook the intangibles: the psychological, spiritual, and even mystical factors (all very much at play in a breakthrough performance) that allow us to tap into our energies and unlock our hidden potential.

 Which brings me to a burning question that very much needs to be answered: With the influx of more and more scientific training, wearable technology, modern lifestyles, and dietary habits, why have average marathon times declined so drastically in this millennium?
 The only exceptions are the top elite athletes.
 And reciprocally, why do so many ultras have such a high drop out rate, with close to half the field regularly failing to finish in a lot of races?

 In order to run well you have to know you deserve to run well.
-You’ve got know that you’ve trained properly for your goal and you deserve to be running well in your race.
-Then when you start to run well you feel a spontaneous flow of confidence in that moment and you know that’s where you deserve to be.
+You’ve got to know inside yourself that you’ve lived your life and trained properly for your goal; that you deserve to be running well in your race.
+Then you get the Spirit.
+You feel a spontaneous flow of confidence in that moment and you know that’s where you deserve to be.

 (1) Two Hours, the Quest to Run the Impossible Marathon by Ed Caesar